What do cells and words have in common? This winter, we’re asking you to find the connections between biology and poetry.

 This challenge has been created in partnership with the Newcastle Centre for Literary Arts (NCLA) and One Cell At A Time, part of the Human Cell Atlas.

 Based at Newcastle University, NCLA promotes and cultivates poetry in education, media, and community organisations through live events and outreach programmes.

-The Human Cell Atlas is a pioneering multidisciplinary global research project, which aims to identify and understand the function of all thirty-seven trillion cells in the human body.
+One Cell at a Time is part of the Human Cell Atlas research initiative that is mapping every cell type in the human body.
+The Human Cell Atlas is a pioneering multidisciplinary global research project, which aims to identify and understand the function of all the cell types in the human body.
 The project will help scientists to understand the way the body works and to treat diseases better.
-The project involves over one thousand researchers from over fifty countries around the world!
+The project involves over two thousand researchers from over seventy-five countries around the world!

 What is a cell?

 All living things are made of cells.
 Some living things are made up of one cell: they are called unicellular organisms.
 Many other living things are made up of large numbers of cells that form a plant or animal and are known as multicellular organisms.

 Cells are the smallest living units that are capable of reproducing themselves.
 In fact, cells are so small they can only be seen through a microscope.
 Here’s a drawing of the cells in a slice of cork by the seventeenth-century scientist Robert Hooke.
 Using a hand-built microscope, he became the first human in history to see such cells for himself.

 As Hooke was exploring the world of living cells for the first time, he knew he had to find a name for the new forms he was discovering.
 They appeared to be made of highly regular structures, which reminded him of the tiny rooms in monasteries called ‘cells’.
 By naming these new structures ‘cells’, Hooke was essentially creating a metaphor.
 In Greek, ‘metaphor’ literally means ‘to carry across’.
 And here he was carrying across the name of one thing as the new name for another.